oeN/oen.github.io/content/about.md

 I've also started an [homelab](https://www.reddit.com/r/homelab) (once ready I'll link the page of my actual homelab), right now is a little messy but is constantly improving, we can always improve in some way.

-There are a lot of other things that I could say, but for this page, I'll stop here, I have a complicated relationship with social networks so probably you can't find me there; I'm trying to revive my Twitter account, but no promise :P but if you're reading this page it means that my site is up and running and I should work on my blog, so just look at it and see if you find something interesting!
+There are a lot of other things that I could say, but for this page, I'll stop here, I have a complicated relationship with social networks so probably you can't find me there; I'm trying to revive my Twitter account, but no promise :P
+Anyway if you're reading this page it means that my site is up and running and I should work on my [blog](/posts), so just look at it and see if you find something interesting!